 Even so, science was never easy on prohibitionists.
-And as academics, objectively speaking, could not find a good reason to support a regime of persecution, they began to speculate in whatifs.
-This tactic of defending policy based upon hitherto unknown variables would become the ultimate weapon in the fight against civil rights-and not knowing (or ignoring) that the Constitution puts the burden of proof with them, prohibitionists have embraced it wholeheartedly.
+And as its researchers, objectively speaking, could not find a good enough reason to support a regime of persecution, they began to speculate in what-ifs.
+This tactic of defending policy based upon hitherto unknown variables would become the ultimate weapon in the fight against civil rights-and not knowing (or ignoring) the inconvenient fact that the Constitution puts the burden of evidence with them, prohibitionists, to this day, have embraced it wholeheartedly.

 This dedication to ignorance would serve prohibitionists well.
 Coupled with the government's propaganda machinery and the people's fondness for scapegoats, everything was set for a defeat of reason and it worked.
-As we have seen, until the mid-1970s, wholesome values such as tolerance and understanding had gained more impact; Alaska had already legalized, and a variety of influential organizations wanted the rest of the United States to follow.196
+As we've seen, until the mid-1970s, wholesome values such as tolerance and understanding had gained ever more impact; Alaska had already legalized, and a variety of influential organizations wanted the rest of the United States to follow.
+190